magnolia-sre/terraform-fastly-cdn-service/use_case_examples/README.md

 ```

-Once you have parameterized the `Gazelle module` execute the following commands to deploy it:
+Once you have parameterized the `terraform-fastly-module` execute the following commands to deploy it:
 ```
  terraform init
  terraform apply -var-file=use_case_examples/1.uce-1-fastly_service_no_tls.tfvars